PSDI-UK/dlmonte-container/README.md

 ## Usage

-The intendend use of this image is to run DL_MONTE simulations via commands such as:
+It is intended that the image be used similarly to the DL_MONTE binary executable in order to run DL_MONTE simulations.
+An example command is:
 ```
 docker run -v ${PWD}:/data dlmonte:v0.0.1`
 ```